beets3d/FutureMakers/docs/projects/cannon/index.md

 ---

 **Tip:**
-- Intermediate students can try with a given technical drawing.
-- Advanced students are encouraged to start from scratch, measuring and modeling the ballista for a complete engineering and design experience.
+- Sudents are encouraged to start from scratch, measuring and modeling the launcher for a complete engineering and design experience.

 ---